Flower The Garden

 Flower

-I, the Gardner, have planted myself a garden.
+I, the Gardener, have planted myself a garden.

 I have walled it up and provided irrigation.